industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 Activating the environment requires that our current working directory is set to be the DESDEO directory with the source code.
+The command `poetry shell` will not re-create the virtual environment if it already exists, only reactivate it.

 ## Typical git workflow for contributing to DESDEO